-By default, ArcGIS Server supports the use of HTTP and HTTPS protocols for communication.
-Since passwords sent over HTTP can be intercepted and stolen, Esri-built client applications that can connect to ArcGIS Server encrypt the user name and password using the RSA public-key cryptography algorithm before transmitting the credentials over the network.
+By default, ArcGIS Server enforces use of the HTTPS protocol, creating a secure communication channel for web traffic.
+Accessing ArcGIS Server URLs through HTTPS ensures network confidentiality and integrity.
+Since passwords sent over HTTP can be intercepted and stolen, Esri applications that can connect to ArcGIS Server encrypt the user name and password using the RSA public-key cryptography algorithm before transmitting the credentials over the network.

 Supported TLS versions